proofzero/rollupid/docs/getting-started/auth-flow.md

 The state parameter should match the state you sent when you kicked off the auth flow in Step 1.
 This is a security measure in the auth protocol to prevent replay attacks.
 The exchange code is then sent with the **Application Secret** and the **grant type** to Passport's token endpoint in order to receive the access token and refresh token as base64 encoded signed JWT as well as a minimal user profile (encoded in an ID token) completing the flow.

 {% hint style="info" %}
 We use a javascript library called [jose](https://www.npmjs.com/package/jose) to encode and decode signed JWT.
-As a open standard there are libraries for all languages that do the same.
+As an open standard there are libraries for all languages that do the same.
 {% endhint %}

 {% swagger method="post" path="" baseUrl="https://passport.rollup.id/token" summary="Exchange access code for access token" expanded="true" %}